 There is a very close relationship between consumerism and waste generation.
 On the whole, we live in a society where buying things occurs based on what you ‘want’, and not what you ‘need’.
 This leads to people on a large scale, buying excessively, replacing items prematurely, which means they end up in landfill.

-But when it comes to the planet, every bit helps.
+But when it comes to the planet, every bit helps due to the vast negative effects of consumerism on the environment.
 So read on to learn about how consumerism leads to waste, and maybe we can take these first steps together in learning about responsible purchasing!

 Consumerism is a sales game